4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 associates using personal two-wheel vehicles.
 To encourage DSP associates to convert their personal vehicles to electric, we offer exclusively sourced EV deals from original equipment manufacturers as well as access to affordable financing.

 ![](_page_16_Picture_26.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+Note: The above table is a generic example and does not reflect any actual data.
+The data points are created for demonstration purposes.

 #### **Zero-Emission Deliveries in London**